Nathan Cook (actor)

-Life
+Early life

 Cook was born in Philadelphia, Pennsylvania.
 After graduation from Penn State University, he was hired as a member of the repertory company at Actors Theatre of Louisville in Kentucky.

+Career

+After moving to Los Angeles in 1975, Cook was popularly known for roles on two television series: playing Milton Reese, a high school basketball player on The White Shadow (1978–1980), and portraying security head Billy Griffin on Hotel (1983–1988).
+Between these two, he had a shorter role (1981–1982) as Detective Virgil Brooks in Hill Street Blues.

+Cook made frequent appearances as a celebrity guest on the game shows Body Language, Super Password, and the $25,000 and $100,000 Pyramids.
+He helped a contestant win a $100,000 Pyramid Tournament of Champions in 1988.

+He also appeared as a celebrity in the 1987 game show pilot for Money in the Blank.

+Personal life

+Cook was involved for a time with actress Alfre Woodard before marrying his wife, Cara.
+Together they had two children, son Cameron Edward Cook (born September 17, 1984) and a second child, born in 1986.

+Cook was an accomplished jazz flute player.

 His eldest brother, Edward Cook (born December 22, 1947, died 1995) was a ballet dancer and choreographer in Europe.

-After moving to Los Angeles in 1975, he was popularly known for roles on two television series.
-He played Milton Reese, one of the high school basketball players, on The White Shadow (1978–1980).
-He also played security head Billy Griffin on Hotel (1983–1988).
-Between these two he had a shorter role (1981–1982) as Detective Virgil Brooks in Hill Street Blues.
-An accomplished jazz flute player, he was involved for a time with the actress Alfre Woodard before marrying Cara Cook and having two children in 1984 and 1986.

-He also made frequent appearances as a celebrity guest on the game shows Body Language, Super Password, and the $25,000 and $100,000 Pyramids, including helping a contestant win a $100,000 Pyramid Tournament of Champions in 1988.
-He also appeared as a celebrity in the 1987 game show pilot for Money in the Blank.

 Death

 Cook died on June 11, 1988, from a severe allergic reaction to penicillin.
-His body is interred at Forest Lawn Memorial Park.
+His body is interred at Forest Lawn Memorial Park in Hollywood Hills.